junit-team/junit5/Prototype-Test-Extensions.md

 [`MethodParameterResolver`] is a `TestExtension` strategy for dynamically resolving method parameters at runtime.

 If a `@Test`, `@BeforeEach`, or `@AfterEach` method accepts a parameter, the parameter must be _resolved_ at runtime by a `MethodParameterResolver`.
-A `MethodParameterResolver` can either be built-in or registered by the user via `@ExtendWith`.
+A `MethodParameterResolver` can either be built-in (see [`TestNameParameterResolver`]) or registered by the user via `@ExtendWith`.
 Generally speaking, parameters may be resolved by *type* or by *annotation*.
 For concrete examples, consult the source code for [`CustomTypeParameterResolver`] and [`CustomAnnotationParameterResolver`], respectively.

+## Test Lifecycle Callbacks

+The following interfaces define the APIs for extending tests at various points in the test execution lifecycle.
+Consult the Javadoc for each of these in the [`org.junit.gen5.api.extension`] package.

+- `BeforeEachCallbacks`
+- `AfterEachCallbacks`
+- `BeforeAllCallbacks`
+- `AfterAllCallbacks`

+Note that extension developers may choose to implement any number of these interfaces within a single extension.
+Consult the source code of the [`SpringExtension`] for a concrete example.

 ## Additional Planned Extension Points

-As of the time of this writing, `@Conditional`/`Condition`, `InstancePostProcessor`, and `MethodParameterResolver` are the only supported extension points; however, the JUnit Lambda team is planning several additional extension points, including but not limited to the following.
+The JUnit Lambda team is planning several additional extension points, including but not limited to the following.

-1. BeforeAll / AfterAll callbacks
-1. BeforeEach / AfterEach callbacks
-1. Dynamic test registration -- for example, for computing parameterized tests at runtime
+- Dynamic test registration -- for example, for computing parameterized tests at runtime

 [`Condition`]: https://github.com/junit-team/junit-lambda/blob/master/junit5-api/src/main/java/org/junit/gen5/api/extension/Condition.java